 Project financing (PF) is designed to facilitate funding of large-scale projects.
 The concept was first introduced in Korea to finance a highway construction project between Seoul and the Incheon International Airport.
 The government's decision to introduce this financing technique was prompted by the need to boost domestic demand by stimulating investments in large-scale projects, including housing construction and social infrastructure facilities.

-In February 2014, the state-run Export-Import Bank of Korea announced that it will provide a total of KRW 76 trillion (USD 72 billion) in loans (KRW 52 trillion) and loan guarantees (KRW 24 trillion) to finance industrial activities and international development projects involving Korean companies amid a diminishing quantitative easing trend in USA and continuous depreciation of JPY.
-It will first finance large projects overseas related to engineering, procurement and construction (EPC), general construction, shipbuilding, and trade finance and the amount would be KRW 43 trillion (USD 41 billion).
-The total financing support is a slight increase from the USD 66 billion executed in the previous year.
-It also set aside KRW 22.5 trillion (USD 21.4 billion) for SMEs to promote shared growth between large and small enterprises and which is same amount compared with previous year.
-In addition, the bank allocated KRW 2.4 trillion (USD 2.3 billion) which doubled compared from previous year to support oversea expanding SMEs which corporate with large companies.
-These loans can help Korean firms finance purchases from U.S. firms if the correct criteria are met.
+In January 2015, the state-run Export-Import Bank of Korea (KEXIM) announced that it will provide a total of KRW 56 trillion (USD 51 billion) in loans/investment and KRW 24 trillion (USD 22 billion) in loan guarantees to finance industrial activities and international development projects involving Korean companies amid a diminishing quantitative easing trend in USA and continuous depreciation of JPY.
+It will first finance large projects overseas related to engineering, procurement and construction (EPC), and the amount would be KRW 27.5 trillion (USD 25 billion).
+The total financing support increased five percent from the USD 69 billion executed in the previous year.
+It also set aside KRW 26.5 trillion (USD 24 billion) for SMEs to promote shared growth between large and small enterprises and which is same amount compared with previous year.

 Bank of Korea: http://eng.bok.or.kr/